10 Silent Symptoms of Anemia You Shouldn’t Ignore

 You’re short of breath or dizzy often

-You’re just soooooo darn tired
+You’re just so darn tired

 University of Chicago Associate Professor of Medicine Andrew Artz, MD, says one of the most common (and prominent) anemia symptoms is a general feeling of exhaustion.
 “Fatigue is the predominant symptom,” Dr. Artz says.
 “The challenge of the symptom of fatigue is that every person has a different experience of how they notice it.
 Some will simply feel more tired; others will feel it with activity.”
 The tiredness is caused by the same process that leads to shortness of breath and dizziness: Without enough iron or vitamin B12, there’s not enough hemoglobin, and without enough hemoglobin, there’s not enough oxygen to fuel the body.
-Here's what you should know about chronic fatigue.

 Your skin is looking more pale